crosstheages/public-data/patch-notes-blast.md

     - Buffs
       - Overpowering Rune (Mantris) now allows you to empower another card on the board instead of in your hand.
         - Full description: Gives +25/50/100 power to a card on the board.
-      - Draw of Fate level 2 costs 100 Energy (down from 150)
+      - Draw of Fate level 2 costs 100 Energy (down from 150).
     - Nerfs
       - Abundance Rune (Dawn of War) now gives Draw Charges.
 When you have 2 draw charges, you automatically draw 1 card.
 This allows us to reduce the number of cards drawn with the rune and balance the drawing mechanic more easily.
         - Full description: Gain 1/2/3 draw charge(s).
 Accumulate 2 draw charges to draw a card.
       - Drone Command level 2 now has 2 charges (down from 3).
-      - Fireball level 1 costs 75 Energy (up from 50)
+      - Fireball level 1 costs 75 Energy (up from 50).
-      - Gravitational Wave level 1 costs 100 Energy (up from 75)
+      - Gravitational Wave level 1 costs 100 Energy (up from 75).
-      - Hack level 3 costs 350 Energy (up from 300)
+      - Hack level 3 costs 350 Energy (up from 300).
+  - Reduced the time to play a turn to 75 seconds (down from 90).
 - Mint
   - Removed the level 10 restriction to mint cards.